You are here

 The VHC program also provides personal care services.
 Information about this can be found in section 8.9 of this Guide.

-Where household services are required due to an accepted condition under the MRCA or the SRCA, then the household services provisions in the appropriate Act should be used instead of the VHC Program.
-It is legislatively prescribed in the MRCA Treatment Principles that double dipping is not permitted for similar services as provided by VHC.
-With respect to SRCA, although it is not legislatively prescribed, for consistency, double-dipping should also be avoided between the SRCA provisions and VHC.
-Utilising the household services provisions in the respective Acts is part of a client-centric approach to provision of services because a wider ranges of services are available through these provisions, than through the VHC.
-Additionally, no co-payments are required when services are provided through the MRCA/SRCA household services provisions.
+As a general principle, where household services are required due to an accepted condition under the MRCA or the DRCA the household services provisions in the appropriate Act should be used instead of the VHC Program.
+This is because a wider ranges of services are available through these provisions, than through the VHC.
+Additionally, no co-payments are required.

-This approach does not apply to respite care services through the VHC program.
+Respite care services can only be accessed through the VHC program.

 Referrals to VHC